oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   been regrouped into the new value `multiplier`.
 An option to suppress this warning MUST exist.
 In addition, an option SHOULD be provided to set the value to `multiplier`.
 * `/document/title`: If the value contains the `/document/tracking/id`, the CSAF 2.0 to CSAF 2.1 Converter MUST remove the `/document/tracking/id`
   from the `/document/title`.
-In addition, separating characters including but not limited to whitespace, colon, dash and brackets MUST be removed.
+In addition, separating characters including but not limited to white space, colon, dash and brackets MUST be removed.
 * `/vulnerabilities[]/cwes[]`:
   * The CSAF 2.0 to CSAF 2.1 Converter MUST remove all preceding and trailing white space from the `name`.
   * The CSAF 2.0 to CSAF 2.1 Converter MUST determine the CWE specification version the given CWE was selected from by